-- The breaker is first installed on a carrier - Anytime the machine's hydraulic circuit is repaired or modified.

-- Anytime the machine operates other hydraulic work tools. - Anytime the breaker is removed from one machine and attached to a different machine. - It's recommended checking the pressure after every 250 hours of operation.
+- The breaker is first installed on a carrier - The machine's hydraulic circuit is repaired or modified. - The machine operates other hydraulic work tools. - The breaker is removed from one machine and attached to a different machine. - It's recommended to check the pressure after every 250 hours of operation.